 - The port number on the remote computer for outgoing connections or the port number on your own computer for incoming connections.
 Port numbers are usually hidden from the user, only shown on request.

 - The name of the remote computer, if it can be uniquely determined.

 No. There are connection based and connectionless protocols.
 Here’s a list of the protocols you are likely to encounter:

 - UDP (User Datagram Protocol) — This protocol is often used for realtime multimedia data like videos or Voice-Over-IP.
 It has no concept of connections, but supports port numbers.
-In our telephone analogy, it is similar to sending SMS.
-UDP is used for computer name lookups, some file sharing protocols like Bittorrent, clock synchronization, Internet telephony and much more.
+In our telephone analogy, it is similar to sending a text message.
+UDP is used for computer name lookups, some file sharing protocols like Bittorrent, clock synchronization, Voice-Over-IP and much more.

 - ICMP (Internet Control Message Protocol) — This protocol is connectionless and does not support ports.
 It is rarely used by applications.
 Most of it is used by the computer’s operating system to manage other protocols like TCP and UDP.
 There’s one exception to this general rule: The